dsambrano/good_coding_practices/_posts/python/2022-10-03-virtual-environments.md

 > Note: When active, you will see the name of the environment in parentheses before your terminal prompt (e.g., `(my-env) ~`).

 now everything that you install with `pip install` or `conda install` will be completely isolated from the rest of your python environments so you don't need to worry about dependency incompatabilities.
+> Note: `conda` also always you to install packages with `conda install`, but they are not always the most up to date, so I tend to stick with the `pip` versions, unless its necessary.

 To leave the environment just use:

 ```bash